voidCaloneian/hyprctl_magnifier/README.md

 > [!IMPORTANT]
 > **Running as Root:**
-> Due to the nature of intercepting input events and creating uinput devices, **Zoomer** requires root privileges.
+> Due to the nature of intercepting input events and creating uinput devices, **hyprctl_magnifier** requires root privileges.
 Always run with caution.

 ## Requirements